In Art of Travel, Alain de Botton of The School of Life captures the reasons why I prefer solo travel.

 - The rise of bleisure travel (a portmanteau of business and leisure), whereby professionals extend a business trip by a few days or over a weekend seems to be a growing trend that businesses and the hospitality industry are catching onto.
 Global bleisure trips have increased by 6% since 2012, according to Travel Weekly’s 2016 Consumer Trends Report with women and millennials being the most likely to balance their work obligations with some much-needed R&R.

-- More women are staying single for longer (at least I seem to be getting that right).
+- More women are staying single for longer.
 They aren’t waiting around for a suitable travelling companion, whether a friend , partner or family member, to come along.
 They’re determined to travel and embrace the ‘Just do it’ attitude!

 - Female baby boomers are travelling more than they have in previous years and decades.
 And may more are seemingly undertaking travel since their retirement.